2 people attacked by pit bull in Raleigh, charges pending against owner

 WAKE COUNTY, N.C.
 (WTVD) -- Authorities are investigating after they say a pit bull viciously attacked two people in Raleigh on Thursday night.

-The Wake County Sheriff's Office responded to a report of an animal attack in the 5000 block of Kyle Drive.
+Around 7:30 p.m., the Wake County Sheriff's Office responded to a report of an animal attack on Kyle Drive in Northeast Raleigh.

-When they arrived, officials found Rodriguez Battle on the floor being mauled by a dog and screaming for help.
+When they arrived, they found 41-year-old Rodriguez Battle on the floor being mauled by a dog and screaming for help.

-Then, deputies found Christy Beasley locked inside the bathroom hiding.
-She had also been attacked by the dog but was not hurt as badly, according to authorities.
+Officials also found Christy Beasley locked inside the bathroom hiding.
+She had also been attacked by the dog but was not hurt as badly as Battle, according to authorities.

 Investigators believe Battle was trying to protect her from the animal.